 |National University Hospital (NUH)||$1,766 to $2,354|

-Here is a table of LASIK prices in private clinics in Singapore compiled:
+Table of LASIK prices in private clinics in Singapore:

 |LASIK centre (private)||LASIK surgery price (incl.
 GST)|